How to Get Ready for Upcoming Changes to Vacation Rental Laws in the Canary Islands

 3. Prior Authorisations Required

-All new holiday rental properties will need approval from the relevant Island Cabildo before operating.
-You must also comply with upcoming inspection plans to maintain your authorization.
+All new holiday rental properties will require approval from the relevant Island Cabildo before operation.
+You must also comply with upcoming inspection plans.
+This authorization process is essential before you can legally operate your rental.

 4. Protected Land Off-Limits